Display Star Ratings in Google Organic Search Results

 2/3 of French adults intend to give a Mother's Day gift to someone in their life.

-With mum being the glue that holds everything together, you can bet that most Polish people will be showing their mothers some love.
-We saw how the Polish market feels about Mother's Day at the beginning of this section, but according to Statista, they also put their money where their mouth is:
+We saw how the Polish market feels about Mother's Day in the chart above, but according to Statista, they also put their money where their mouth is:

 76% of Poles plan to buy a Mother's Day gift this year.